c-mcinerney/dcos-kubernetes-training/README.md

 ## Step 1: Set Up DC/OS Command Line from the web interface on your Local Machine

-Set up the DC/OS command line by clicking on the top left and choosing "install CLI"
+Set up the DC/OS command line by clicking on the top right and choosing "install CLI"

 ![CLI](https://i.imgur.com/p4kqIj6.png)